agileHRI/arise_documentation/docs/source/getting-started.rst

 * Run the Hello World example
 * Explore the basic demos available at our Getting Started Playground.

-If you prefer to delve deeper into the ARISE framework foundations, we suggest reviewing at least the following essential concepts:
+If you prefer to delve deeper into the ARISE framework design and its foundations, we suggest reviewing at least the following essential concepts:

 * All-in-one Middleware
 * Reusable robot skills